Tibia (video game): History and development

 Tibias development began in 1995 as a hobby project of German students Guido Lübke, Stephan Payer, Ulrich Schlott and Stephan Vogler under the name CIP Productions.
-The first server went online in January 1997, and its growing popularity led to the creation of CipSoft GmbH in June 2001.
+The first server went online in January 1997 and its growing popularity led to the creation of CipSoft GmbH in June 2001.
 Premium accounts were introduced the same year, which allowed players to pay a monthly fee to gain additional in-game benefits.
 In the years that followed, more features were introduced, including map expansions, new outfits, new game mechanics including a "skull system" for PvP, and additional game worlds.
-The number of players online reached its peak at 64,028 players on January 2, 2007, with CipSoft reporting over 250,000 active players.
+The number of players online reached its peak at 64,028 players on November 28, 2007, with CipSoft reporting over 250,000 active players.
 According to a 2009 poll conducted by CipSoft, players came from a very wide range of countries, the largest numbers living in Brazil (26.56%) and Poland (24.38%).
 Other countries included Mexico, Sweden, the United States, the Netherlands, Spain, Chile, Canada, Venezuela, United Kingdom, and Germany.Tibia has remained online up to the present, with developers releasing major content updates every six months.
 There are currently 68 game servers online, of which 24 in Europe, 25 in North America, and 19 in South America.

 Before game updates test servers are run to find and repair bugs and glitches within the update.
 These servers are first available for testing to players that hold official positions such as Tutors, Fansite representatives and Senators.
 Test servers are sometimes opened to the general Tibian public.
 The major updates usually involve the creation of new cities, hunting areas, spells, weapons, etc. Updates may also include graphic redesign, gameplay changes, and anti-cheating measures.
 In addition to the major updates, as needed, minor updates are done throughout the year to fix bugs and other minor problems.

 Phasing out of Game Masters (GMs)

 In late 2010, CipSoft decided to phase-out the "Game Master" system which had been used since launch.
-The Game Masters, commonly known as "GMs" to the community were well compensated for their time with a rare item of their choice.
+The Game Masters, commonly known as "GMs" to the community were compensated for their time with a rare item of their choice.
 CipSoft implemented a new report statement function to the game client that players could use themselves, and the official course of action is for customer support to deal with all game queries.
 These representatives can be noted on the game's forum boards as Community Managers, or "CM" for short.